ronb12/Amplifi/public/CONTRIBUTING.md

 ---

 **Thank you for contributing to Amplifi!
 Your contributions help make the platform better for everyone.** 🎵

+---

+**© 2024 Bradley Virtual Solutions, LLC.
+All rights reserved.**